 A tour guide can make or break a trip.

 For us, we knew we were going to be just fine the moment our guide introduced himself via the most amazingly ridiculous raps ever.
-The Matty Moore legacy was born!
+The Matty Moore legend was born!
 It may or may not have been an ongoing joke/challenge for the rest of the week too haha.

 People tend to underestimate the difficulty and responsibility that comes with being a tour guide.
-I’ve even come across other tour guides that still don’t understand it and in turn are quite honestly rubbish at their job.
+I’ve even come across other tour guides that still don’t understand it and in turn, are quite honestly rubbish at their job.
 Yet Matty went above and beyond with his already demanding job.
 (I am making it seems like it must be the worst job in the world but don’t forget he gets to travel around, living the dream on this luxury yacht too…It’s not all bad!)

 Despite not everything going to plan he made sure that we were still able to make the most of everything that came our way.
 Always working his magic to ensure Yachtlife was still as epic as possible and I can safely safe, it was pretty damn epic.
-It also helped that he has made connections all around the islands to help out with anything from free club entries to last minute banquet dinners.
+It also helped that he has made connections all around the islands to help out with anything from free club entries to last-minute banquet dinners.

 One thing that I largely appreciated was his honesty with recommendations.
 Unlike many other guides I have come across who will only recommend places that are so obviously mentioned because the guide is getting something out of it for, usually overpriced might I add.
 Particularly when it came to dinner, Matty catered for everyone (not literally, although breakfast and lunch are on board!).
 There was always a cheaper option for us stingy/budget travellers yet also something for those wanting to splurge.

 Once I start talking about food I just can’t stop so, it looks like it is time to see what’s cooking good lookin’?